Build AI agents for business analysis. Keep requirements, reports, and metrics moving.

 IntegrationBusiness Analyst integrations

-See the connected tool surfaces behind Jira, Confluence, Google Sheets, Slack, and your analysis tools and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Jira, Confluence, Google Sheets, Slack, and your analysis tools and the adjacent systems these assistants usually need.

 GuideBusiness Analyst deployment guide

-Read the guide that helps business analyst teams move from idea to governed production workflow.
+Read the guide that helps business analyst teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model